Equivariant Elliptic Cohomology and Mapping Stacks: Preliminaries

+where $E[|w|]$ denotes the $|w|$-torsion points in $E$.
+In particular, this stack has $|w|$-many connected components.
+Definition \ref{quasiconstant} is designed precisely so as to reproduce this expected behaviour. \end{remark}

-\begin{proposition} Let $Y$ and $X$ be derived schemes.
+In the following Propositions we give sufficient conditions under which it is enough to look at connected components of constant maps. \begin{proposition} Let $Y$ and $X$ be derived schemes.
 Then the stack of quasi-constant maps $\Mapo{Y}{X}$ coincides with the union of the connected components of the constant maps.
-In particular, if $X$ is connected, $\Mapo{Y}{X}$ is connected. \end{proposition} \begin{proof} Since derived schemes embed fully faithfully into derived stacks, the spaces and are homotopy equivalent.
-In particular, there are no factorizations of such maps through stacks of the form $[\Spec k/A]$ unless $A$ is the trivial group.
-Hence $\Mapo{Y}{X}$ will be made up of the connected components corresponding to the constant maps.
-The last claim is clear. \end{proof} \begin{proposition} Let $X$ be a variety with an action of an algebraic torus $T$, and let $E$ be an elliptic curve over $k$.
+In particular, if $X$ is connected, $\Mapo{Y}{X}$ is connected. \end{proposition} \begin{proof} This is a direct consequence of the full embedding of derived schemes in derived stacks. \end{proof} \begin{proposition} Let $X$ be a variety with an action of an algebraic torus $T$, and let $E$ be an elliptic curve over $k$.
 Assume the $T$-action on $X$ is such that the $T$-orbits in $X$ have connected stabilizers.
 Then the stack of quasi-constant maps $\Mapo{E}{[X/T]}$ coincides with the union of the connected components of the constant maps.
 In particular, if $X$ is connected, $\Mapo{E}{[X/T]}$ is connected. \end{proposition} \begin{proof} We will assume for simplicity that $T$ is rank one.
 The general argument is a simple extension of the rank one case.

-The proof of this fact requires using results that we will prove in the Section \ref{section:proofcodescent}.
-The codescent property, which will be proved in Section \ref{section:proofcodescent}, implies that points in $\Mapo{E}{[X/T]}$ correspond to maps whose image is contained in a single $T$-orbit in $X$.
-Under our assumptions, this means that the image of such a map is either a free orbit or a fixed point.
+This proof requires the codescent property, which will be proved in Section \ref{section:proofcodescent} as Theorem \ref{proposition:codescentnormalvar}.
+It follows from that codescent result that points in $\Mapo{E}{[X/T]}$ correspond to maps whose image is contained in a single $T$-orbit in $X$, which under our assumptions is either free or a fixed point.

 Let $x \in X$ be a fixed point for the $T$-action.
 We need to consider maps from $E$ to $[x/T]$ factoring through $[\Spec k/\mu_n]$ for all positive integers $n$.
-For $n=1$, this is the constant map.
-For $n>1$ maps factoring through $[\Spec k/\mu_n]$ classify $T$-bundles on $E$ admitting a reduction of their structure group to $\mu_n$.
-These still lie in the same connected component as as the constant map, which classifies the trivial bundle.
-Let us turn our attention to free orbits next.
-Call one such orbit $O$.
-Since $T$ acts freely on $O$, we have that $[O/T]=\Spec k$.
-This means that there is only one map to the free orbit, the one that maps the total space of the trivial $T$-bundle on $E$ to the orbit $O$ through the projection on $T$: $E\times T\xrightarrow{\pi_T} T\rightarrow O$.
-So again it is enough to look at maps factoring through $\Spec k$. \end{proof}
+These maps classify $T$-bundles on $E$ admitting a reduction of their structure group to $\mu_n$.
+But these all lie in the connected component of $\Pic(E)$ classifying degree zero bundles.